MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XXV-Employee-Benefits-Security-Administration-Department-Labor/subchapter-C-Reporting-Disclosure-Under-Employee-Retirement-Income-Security-Act-1974/part-2520-Rules-Regulations-Reporting-Disclosure/subpart-C-Annual-Report-Requirements/section-2520.103-5.md

 (iv) Holds assets of a plan in a separate account which is not exempted from certain reporting requirements under § 2520.103-4, a listing of all transactions of the separate account and, upon request of the plan administrator, such information as is contained within the ordinary business records of the insurance carrier and is needed by the plan administrator to comply with the requirements of section 104(a)(1) of the Act and § 2520.104a-5 or § 2520.104a-6.

-(2) In the case of a bank, trust company, or similar institution holding assets of a plan -
+(2) In the case of a bank, trust company, or similar institution holding assets of a plan—

-(i) In a common or collective trust that files a Form 5500 report pursuant to § 2520.103-9 for the participating plan's plan year -
+(i) In a common or collective trust that files a Form 5500 report pursuant to § 2520.103-9 for the participating plan's plan year—

 (A) A copy of the annual statement of assets and liabilities of the common or collective trust for the fiscal year of such trust ending with or within the plan year for which the participating plan's annual report is made,